tim-schaeren/evaluator/readme.md

 ## Getting Started

 1. `npm install` - to install the dependencies
-1. `npm run dev` - to run the application in dev mode (using webpack-dev-server)
+2. `npm run dev` - to run the application in dev mode (using webpack-dev-server)
-1. Open up http://localhost:3000 to view the app
+3. Open up http://localhost:3000 to view the app
-1. Open up `src/App.js` and hack away.
-Hit save and enjoy the magic!

 ## Other useful commands